Propspeed

 Comparison

-Propspeed sets itself apart from the competition with the exceptionally strong chemical and physical bond between the metal substrate, the primer and the topcoat - this ensures that the Propspeed coating actually stays on your running gear.
+Propspeed sets itself apart from the competition with the exceptionally strong, long-lasting adhesion to metals from the chemical and mechanical bonds formed between the metal substrate, Etching Primer, and Clear Coat–this ensures that the Propspeed coating actually sticks to your running gear.

 Inspection